-Since 1983, we have strived to cultivate the arts in schools and the community.
+Since 1983, we continually strive to cultivate the arts in schools and the community.

 South Hills Junior Orchestra is a non-profit community symphony orchestra serving Greater Pittsburgh.
 The group was formed in 1983 to provide an orchestral playing experience for “musicians of all ages,” particularly students age eight through high school, as well as opportunities for adults, on all orchestral instruments.